-The Guaymi are the most numerous indigenous group in Panama.
-They are also known by the name Ngobe and are closely affiliated with a small group known as Buglé.
+The most numerous indigenous people in Panama are the Ngäbe (comprising over 60 per cent of the indigenous population) and are closely affiliated with a small group known as Buglé.
 Both communities were previously referred to as Guaymi, although this is considered outdated.
-Ngäbe-Buglé traditionally live in the western provinces of Bocas del Toro, Veraguas and Chiriqui.
-However, many Guaymi (Ngobe-Bugle) have migrated to other parts of Panama in search of employment.
+Ngäbe-Buglé traditionally live in the western provinces of Bocas del Toro, Veraguas and Chiriquí.
+However, many Ngäbe-Buglé have migrated to other parts of Panama in search of employment.

-Most Ngobe-Bugle live traditionally in simple small jungle settings and identify with their communities much more than with ethnicity, which in turn affects their level of national political organization.
+Most Ngäbe-Buglé live in simple small jungle settings and identify with their communities much more than with ethnicity, which in turn affects their level of national political organization.

-The 1972 constitution required the government to establish ‘comarcas' or reserves for indigenous groups, but this policy was not universally implemented.
+The 1972 Constitution required the government to establish ‘comarcas‘ or reserves for indigenous peoples, but this policy was not universally implemented.

 The erosion of their lands caused many to leave and join Panama’s migrant workforce where they were generally given the lowest paid and most physically damaging jobs.

-However development projects like the Cerro Colorado mining project put Ngobe-Bugle ancestral lands in peril and prompted them to organize politically.
+However, development projects like the Cerro Colorado mining project put Ngäbe-Buglé ancestral lands in peril and prompted them to organize politically.

-After years of protest beginning in 1972, in the year 1997 the Ngobe-Bugle were granted their own cormarca (reservation).
-Nevertheless Ngobe-Bugle leadership complain that the allocation covers too little of their ancestral grounds so most Ngobe-Bugle will end up living outside of the reserve.
-The Ngobe-Bugle charge that the government has withheld rights to most of their land because of interest in the mineral resources.
+After years of protest beginning in 1972, in the year 1997 the Ngäbe-Buglé were granted their own comarca (reservation).
+Nevertheless, Ngäbe-Buglé leadership complained that the allocation covers too little of their ancestral grounds so most Ngäbe-Buglé would end up living outside the reserve.
+The Ngäbe-Buglé claimed that the government withheld rights to most of their land because of its interest in the mineral resources on their traditional territories.

-Inadequate social services continue to be the major issue in the remote areas where Ngobe-Bugle comarcas are located.
-Although the Panama Government is committed to children's rights and welfare, these benefits often do not reach Ngobe-Bugle areas.
-The Constitution establishes free compulsory public education up to the 9th grade but indigenous children do not always attend school due to financial and economic constraints, lack of schools in their immediate areas or conversely the costs of transport, and insufficient government resources.
+Inadequate social services continue to be the major issue in the remote areas where Ngäbe-Buglé comarcas are located.
+Although the Panamanian government is committed to children’s rights and welfare, these benefits often do not reach Ngäbe-Buglé areas.
+The Constitution establishes free compulsory public education up to the 9th grade but indigenous children are not always able to attend school due to financial and economic constraints, lack of schools in their immediate areas or conversely the costs of transport, and insufficient government resources.

-In the country's sugar, coffee, and banana plantations Ngobe-Bugle continue to work under worse conditions than their non-indigenous counterparts.
-They frequently do not receive the basic rights provided by the Labor Code including minimum wage, social security benefits, termination pay, and job security.
+In the country’s sugar, coffee, and banana plantations, Ngäbe-Buglé continue to work under worse conditions than their non-indigenous counterparts.
+They frequently do not receive the basic rights provided by the Labour Code including minimum wage, social security benefits, termination pay and job security.

-Like other indigenous groups the problem of child labor in agricultural areas also affects the Ngobe-Bugle.
-Migrant Ngobe-Bugle families leave their isolated reserves in search of income.
-During the harvest of sugar cane, coffee, bananas, melons, and tomatoes, farm owners often pay according to the volume harvested, leading many Ngobe-Bugle laborers to bring their young children to the fields to help with the work.
+Like other indigenous communities, the problem of child labour in agricultural areas also affects the Ngäbe-Buglé.
+Migrant Ngäbe-Buglé families leave their isolated reserves in search of income.
+During the harvest of sugar cane, coffee, bananas, melons and tomatoes, farm owners often pay according to the volume harvested, leading many Ngäbe-Buglé labourers to bring their young children to the fields to help with the work.

-After protesting locally for several months, in April 2008 the Ngobe of Charco La Pava, District of Changuinola, Province of Bocas del Toro, in western Panama launched an urgent appeal soliciting the help of the international community in ending the construction of the Changuinola hydroelectric dam on their traditional lands.
-This included taking their case to the Inter American Human Rights Commission in Washington D.C. with the help of international rights advocacy groups.
+After protesting locally for several months, in March 2008 the Ngäbe of Charco La Pava, District of Changuinola, Province of Bocas del Toro, in Western Panama launched an urgent appeal soliciting the help of the international community in ending the construction of the Changuinola hydroelectric dam on their traditional lands.
+This included taking their case to the Inter-American Commission of Human Rights (IACHR) in Washington DC with the help of international rights advocacy groups.
 In May 2009, James Anaya, the UN Special Rapporteur on the rights of indigenous peoples visited the affected communities.
 From the outset, the Ngäbe-Buglé population in Changuinola had reported coercion, bribery and intimidation by AES Corporation, the company leading the hydroelectric project.